surya14149/my-first-repository/README.md

 # my-first-repository
-included the data into my first repo
+This is my first data in this repo